sjnam/lua-laxjson/README.md

 lua-laxjson - Lua bindings to [liblaxjson](https://github.com/andrewrk/liblaxjson)
 for LuaJIT using FFI.

-[liblaxjson](https://github.com/andrewrk/liblaxjson) is a relaxed streaming JSON parser C library.
+The library liblaxjson is a relaxed streaming JSON parser written in C.
 You don't have to buffer the entire JSON string in memory before parsing it.

 Status
 ======